Navigating Travel as the Government Reopens: Tips for a Smooth Trip

 Navigating passports and visas

-• Request expedited processing when deadlines are tight.
+• Request expedited processing when your travel deadlines are tight.

-• Have a backup plan for complex cases or last-minute travel.
+• Always have a backup plan for last-minute travel.

-• Monitor the State Department’s website for updates on processing times and operating hours.
+• Check the State Department’s website for updates on processing times and agency operating hours.

-• Allow extra time for mailed renewals, which can be affected by postal delays.
+• Allow extra time for mailed renewals, which can be affected by postal delays—especially around the holidays.

 Exploring national parks

-• Check your park's status by visiting its website.
+• Check the park's status by visiting its website.

 Services and attractions